wp-plugins/editorial-calendar/readme.txt

 The calendar is now available in Italian thanks to Lorenzo Boldorini who blogs at http://www.webqbe.it.

 Changed all calls of the jQuery live method to use the new on method so the calendar will keep working when WordPress upgrades to jQuery 1.9.

+The Editorial Calendar is now stripping all tags out of post titles created from the calendar.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

 = 2.6 =